 How long is the program?

 Each resident is different and may need a certain amount of time to make the change a permanent one.
-We ask that every resident commit to a minimum of a 12 month stay.
+We ask that every resident commits to a minimum of a 12-month stay.
 This could vary, shorter or longer.
 We do not believe that effective change can be done in a short time.

 What if he doesn’t answer?